ebautist/TypeScriptSamples/README.md

 # TypeScript Samples

-Most of the samples here will assume that you have TypeScript installed.
-You can get TypeScript with Visual Studio, NuGet, or with npm:
+Most of the samples here will assume that you have TypeScript installe You can get TypeScript with Visual Studio, NuGet, or with npm:

 ```shell